Committee and Volunteer Opportunities

 I-94 Business Alliance - This committee was formed by member businesses located at Exits 2, 3 & 4.
 They meet to develop programs and events of interest to their business needs and to exchange information.
 Meets the first Tuesday of every month at 9:00 a.m.

 Chamber Leads Groups - The groups provide members of various businesses the opportunity to further their business interests through the exchange of business referrals, tips, and information.
 Only one member per business or professional category allowed. $40 annual fee to participate.
-There are currently three LEADS Groups that meet.
+There are currently two LEADS Groups that meet.

 - AM Group 1 meets every Tuesday at 7:30am at Fresh & Natural Foods (1701 Ward Ave, Ste 200).
 Contact: Jesse Beckstrom, Bridge for Community Life, Inc., (715) 381-8230

 - PREMIER NOON Group 3 meets the 2nd and 4th Thursday of every month at Noon.
 Contact: Amy Hauser, Leitch-McSorely Insurance Agency - (715) 386-7112

 Downtown Retail - This committee promotes a healthy retail climate by providing a venue for promotions and communication among business owners to discuss and exchange ideas on issues unique to the retail community.
 Meets the second Wednesday of each month at 9 a.m.
 A sub-committee of Downtown Retail Committee members is the Advertising-Opportunities Group (Ad-Op).
 Ad-Op is a year round co-op advertising and promotions program that meets to combine advertising dollars for radio, print (magazine, newspaper, etc.) and other media avenues.
 The group maintains the website www.experiencehudson.com that is used in their advertising efforts.
 The investment for this program is $200/quarter per participant and members of the group are asked to sign on for at least one year.